pedro-mb/RNA-seq-scRipts/README.md

 * **xmax** and **stp** are integers providing plotting options.
 They define length of x axis (xmax) and step (stp) [default xmax = 4000, stp = 10]

 * **complete** is a boolean option (default FALSE).
-Default run will generate histograms and cumulative density plots for most abundant classes of transcripts (conserved "="; novel isoforms "j"; unkown "u"; and generic exonic overlap "o").
-To create histograms and cumulative density plots for all  transcript classes use "complete = TRUE"
+Default run will generate histograms and cumulative density plots for most abundant classes of transcripts (conserved "="; novel isoforms "j"; and unkown "u").
+See [plot1]() and [plot29 To create histograms and cumulative density plots for all  transcript classes use "complete = TRUE"